-1 Prioryear figures only, this officer is no briger employed by the Trust 2.
-Prioryear figures only, this officer is no longer employed by the Trust.
-This officer is no briger employed by the Trust.
-4. This officer is no briger employed by the Trust.
-5. The element of the Medical Director's remuneration above includes both remuneration for their clinical role as a Consultant Respiratory Physician.
-The element included which relates to their clinical role is in the range £108k - £110k
+Prior year figures only, this officer is no longer employed by the Trust Prior year figures only, this officer is no longer employed by the Trust Prior year figures only, this officer is no longer employed by the Trust This officer opted out of the persion scheme in February 2018 and this officer is no longer employed by the Trust.
+This officer is no longer employed by the Trust.
+The element of the Medical Director's remuneration above includes both remuneration for their management role as Medical Director, and remuneration for their clinical role as a Consultant Respiratory Physician.
+The element included which relates to their clinical role is in the range £105k - £110k

-Unless otherwise indicated, all of the listed senior managers were in post for the twelvemonth period to 31 March 2021.
+Unless otherwise indicated, all of the listed senior managers were in post for the twelve-month period to 31 March 2021.
 The tables include remuneration only for the period during which each individual was deemed to be a senior manager and includes remuneration for duties that are not specifically part of the senior management role.

 The element of the Medical Director's remuneration above includes both remuneration for their management role as Medical Director, and remuneration for their clinical role as a consultant respiratory physician.
-The element included which relates to their clinical role is in the range $\pounds 105k - \pounds 110k$.
+The element included which relates to their clinical role is in the range £105k - £110k.